fraud-intelligence-limited/fil-documentation/src/api-specification/contribution-controller/assembling-a-contribution.md

 ::: info

 The `source` field is optional and is the same as the `sourcePeerId` value when [retrieving contributions](retrieving-contributions.md).

+The value must be a valid FIB user, otherwise an error is returned.

 :::